 1 cup natural peanut butter, smooth or crunchy, depending on preference (substitute almond butter or sunbutter for paleo/nut-free)

-1/3 to 1/2 cup Swerve zero calorie powdered sweetener (use 1/2 cup for sweeter candies)
+1/3 to 1/2 cup Swerve zero calorie confectioners (use 1/2 cup for sweeter candies)

 1 tsp pure vanilla extract (optional)